-More than half a century ago, cystic fibrosis would claim the lives of many children due to a lack of understanding pertaining to the disease as well as the existence of unrefined treatment management techniques.
-Today, physicians screen for cystic fibrosis during very early infancy in order to begin preparing for the child’s life, should the infant test positive for the disease.
+Over 50 years ago, cystic fibrosis would claim the lives of many children due to a lack of understanding about the disease, proper treatment, and management techniques.
+Today, physicians diagnose cystic fibrosis during early infancy to prepare for the child’s life.

-Cystic fibrosis can only manifest itself in infants if both parents passed the gene down to it.
-The symptoms of cystic fibrosis can range from mild to severe and can differ between relatives.
-Because cystic fibrosis affects several organs, it can have different consequences at different anatomical levels.
+Cystic fibrosis only appears if both parents passed the gene to the infant.
+The symptoms of cystic fibrosis range from mild to severe and can differ between relatives.
+Cystic fibrosis affects several organs and can have different consequences at different anatomical levels.

-In the lungs and their corresponding airway passages, symptoms can manifest shortly after birth and include coughing, frequent infections, wheezing sounds, breathing difficulty or loss of breath and chronic allergies.
-The problems associated with cystic fibrosis are further exacerbated when taking into account the fact that recurrent infections and chronic congestion in the respiratory airways damage pulmonary tissue.
+Symptoms manifest shortly after birth and include coughing, frequent infections, wheezing sounds, breathing difficulty or loss of breath and chronic allergies.
+The problems associated with cystic fibrosis exacerbate when considering that recurrent infections and chronic congestion in the respiratory airways damage pulmonary tissue.

 “Normal airway epithelial cells regulate sodium (via ENaC) and chloride (via CFTR and CACC) transport in order to maintain an optimal periciliary liquid layer height in order to support cilial motion and to adequately hydrate the overlying mucus layer.
 As a result, MCC is maintained.
 CF (Cystic Fibrosis) epithelia are missing CFTR-mediated chloride transport and hyper absorb sodium (via ENaC).
 Despite partial compensation by chloride secretion through CACC, depletion of the PCL layer and mucus dehydration ensues, and MCC is slowed as the result.”
 4

 Cystic Fibrosis also affects the gastrointestinal system.
-Signs of cystic fibrosis in the digestive tract include larger and greasier stools, pancreatitis, constipation, polydipsia, polyuria, inability to gain weight and excess perspiration.
-Mainly, the pancreas is negatively affected when speaking of gastrointestinal cystic fibrosis because the pancreatic ducts become clogged, therefore making it difficult for the digestive system to receive the pancreatic juices necessary for normal digestion.
+The signs include larger and greasier stools, pancreatitis, constipation, polydipsia, polyuria, inability to gain weight and excess perspiration.
+Gastrointestinal cystic fibrosis affects the pancreas, clogging the pancreatic ducts and impeding the pancreatic juices to reach the digestive system for normal digestion.

-The severity with which cystic fibrosis unfolds during a patient’s life depends on the class of CFTR protein function.
-These classes are easy to remember.
-CFTR protein function is classified as I, II, III, IV and V, with the lowest being the most ‘incompetent’ type of CFTR.
-Thus, the most severe form of cystic fibrosis is expected at class I, whereas class V indicates a mild manifestation of the condition.
+The severity of cystic fibrosis depends on the class of CFTR protein function.
+The classification of CFTR protein function is I, II, III, IV and V. The most severe form of cystic fibrosis is class I, whereas class V indicates a mild manifestation of the condition.

-Age is also considered a risk factor because the longer a person has lived with cystic fibrosis, the more damaged the tissue in question, is likely to be.
+Age is also a risk factor, because the longer a person has lived with cystic fibrosis, the more damaged the tissue is.

-As for lifestyle risk factors, smoking is out of the question because of the further damage that smoke is known to cause.
-In terms of diet, people with cystic fibrosis must increase their caloric intake, in order to support proper growth that we all experience during the earlier stages of our lives.
-Naturally, exercise and an active lifestyle are good for the lungs and for the management of cystic fibrosis as well.
+As for lifestyle risk factors, smoking is a major threat.
+In terms of diet, people with cystic fibrosis must increase their caloric intake to support proper growth during the earlier stages of the patients’ lives.
+Exercise and an active lifestyle benefit the lungs and the management of cystic fibrosis.

 (2, 3, 4) Pathophysiology of Cystic Fibrosis.
 Donaldson, S.H. & Boucher, R.C.
 Annales Nestlé.
 2006. https://www.karger.com/Article/PDF/95374